go-sprout/sprout/README.md

 - Empower developers to create robust templates without sacrificing performance or usability.
 - Adheres strictly to Go's templating conventions, ensuring a seamless experience for those familiar with Go's native tools.
 - Naming conventions across functions are standardized for predictability and ease of use.
-- Emphasizes error handling, preferring safe defaults over panics.
+- Emphasizes error handling, preferring to safe defaults over panics.
 - Provide a clear and comprehensive documentation to help users understand the library and its features.
 - Maintain a high level of code quality, ensuring that the library is well-tested, performant, and reliable.
 - Continuously improve and optimize the library to meet the needs of the community.